DistributedSystemResearch/24SOSP-LazyLog-Artifact/README.md

 python3 analyze.py
 ```

-PS: We only run 4KB append here, because running 8KB append requires 4 client nodes.
+PS: We only run 4KB append here, because running 8KB append requires 4 client nodes for the throughput to be scalable otherwise it will be bottlenecked by the client.
 We only have 16 machines and can use at most 2 machines for client nodes (in the case of 5 shards).

 ## Supported Platforms
 The two lazylog systems Erwin-blackbox and Erwin-st have been tested on the following platforms